azka-zaydan/sveltekit-template/docs/DEPLOYMENT.md

 1. Go to [Railway.app](https://railway.app/)
 2. Click **"New Project"**
 3. Select **"Deploy from GitHub repo"**
-4. Choose your `your-project` repository
+4. Choose your `craigslist-dupe` repository
 5. Railway will detect the Dockerfile automatically

 ### Step 2: Add PostgreSQL Database